-As noted above, the fee reductions over the last ten years have been substantial.
+As noted above, the fee reductions over the last eleven years have been substantial.
 Some of these downturns were associated with workload reductions and some were not.
-As committed to in the Strategic Plan, we continue to pursue alternatives to traditional funding sources.
-The pursuit of alternatives has borne fruit over the last several years in the form of the award of tobacco settlement funds and an increase in both state and federal grants.
+As we committed to in the Strategic Plan, we continue to pursue alternatives to traditional funding sources.

-The APCD has not proposed an increase in fees on regulated sources since 1991 other than the annual adjustment for Consumer Price Index change allowed within its rules, which, for FY 2003/2004 was 2.7%.
+The APCD has not proposed an increase in fees on regulated sources since 1991 other than the annual adjustment for Consumer Price Index change allowed within its rules, which, for fiscal year 2004-05 was 1.7%.